llujan2027-ship-it/monopoly/README.md

 FEATURES:
 - Sounds to be implemented:
-  - # of clicks corresponding to spaces moved
+  - Number of clicks corresponding to spaces moved
   - Mario Kart Wii box sound for Chance
   - Minecraft chest sound for CommChest
   - Money/trumpet sound for gaining and losing money, respectively